-The Crusade of Varna, which is also also known as "the Long Campaign," was a showcase for a military leader we've encountered already: Hungarian general John Hunyadi (d.
+The Crusade of Varna, which is also also known as “the Long Campaign,” was a showcase for a military leader we’ve encountered in other entries in this series: Hungarian general John Hunyadi (d.
 1456).
 Hungary and the Ottomans reached a peace treaty in the 1420s that left the rump Serbian state as a buffer between them, but in the 1430s the Ottomans, under Sultan Murad II (d.
 1451), annexed Serbia as far north as Belgrade (which at the time was actually—briefly—Hungarian property) before they had to refocus their attention on fighting the Karamanids, their biggest Anatolian rival.

 Part of the reason Murad desired peace became apparent when he suddenly abdicated shortly after the treaty was concluded.
-You can read about that whole affair elsewhere, but for our purposes here we need to note that his successor was his very young (~12 years old) son Mehmed II (d.
+His successor was his very young (~12 years old) son Mehmed II (d.
 1481).
 When Vladislaus and Hunyadi, who wanted to keep fighting anyway, found out that Murad had abdicated in favor of a child, their resolve to continue their crusade only grew.
-The only prominent member of the crusade who didn't want to keep fighting was Branković, who was quite happy with the terms of Szeged and therefore left the Crusader coalition.
+The only prominent member of the crusade who didn’t want to keep fighting was Branković, who was quite happy with the terms of Szeged and therefore left the Crusader coalition.
 Eugenius sent a papal representative to Szeged to absolve Vladislaus of any obligation to uphold his treaty obligations, and that was that.

-If you've been clicking on the links so far, you know what happened to the Ottomans when they found out that the Crusader army was approaching them again: Mehmed, at the...oh, let's say "strong urging" of his army, demanded that his father unretire himself and command the Ottoman forces in the coming campaign.
+When the Ottomans found out that the Crusader army was approaching them again, Mehmed, at the...oh, let’s say “strong urging” of his army, demanded that his father come out of retirement and command the Ottoman army in the coming campaign.
 Murad reluctantly agreed.
 The Crusader army, a combination of mostly Hungarian, Polish, Bohemian, and Wallachian troops, numbered between 20,000 and 30,000 men.
-They campaigned against an Ottoman army that was probably twice that size (50,000-60,000), but less than half of it was made up of the empire's reliable Janissary infantry and regular Sipahi cavalry.
+They campaigned against an Ottoman army that was probably twice that size (50,000-60,000), but less than half of it was made up of the empire’s reliable Janissary infantry and regular Sipahi cavalry.
 The Crusaders marched to Varna, on the western Black Sea coast (in modern Bulgaria), intending to meet a Venetian fleet and sail directly to Constantinople.
 Murad, coming from the west, managed to get to Varna before the fleet and trapped the Crusaders between his army and the Black Sea, with Lake Varna to the south and rugged terrain to the north locking the Crusaders in place.

-Some of the Crusaders suggested a holding action, setting up their laager to keep the Ottomans at bay until the fleet could arrive.
+Some of the Crusaders suggested a holding action, setting up their wagon fort to keep the Ottomans at bay until the fleet could arrive.
 But Vladislaus, who was only 20 and wanted to be daring and bold, and Hunyadi, who was almost 40 and probably should have known better, pushed for an attack.
-They assembled their forces outside of Varna on the morning of November 10, with the Ottomans assuming a more defensive position behind ditches and field works (not unlike the laager, a tactic that the Janissaries were in the process of adopting for themselves).
+They assembled their forces outside of Varna on the morning of November 10, with the Ottomans assuming a more defensive position behind ditches and field works (not unlike the wagon fort, a tactic that the Janissaries were in the process of adopting for themselves).

 Hungarian firepower did considerable damage to the Ottoman cavalry, and the Crusaders nearly won the day, until Vladislaus made the mistake of taking some initiative.
 At some point, Hunyadi left their shared center position to lead reinforcements to their left flank and told Vladislaus to stay put until he returned.
 But Vladislaus (again, he was 20) decided instead to lead 500 of his best knights in a cavalry charge directly at Murad’s command post.
 As often happens in these situations, an act that could have decisively won the battle for one side (in this case, the Crusaders) wound up doing exactly the opposite, when Vladislaus was unhorsed and killed.
 Hunyadi tried to rally the troops to recover his body, but the demoralized army broke and ran instead.